Chef Heather Nace

 Assistant Program Director

 Born and raised in Rhode Island, Amber Dyer received her B.S. in Culinary Nutrition and Food Science from Johnson & Wales University in 2017.
 Her professional background is sprinkled with a wide variety of food and beverage science, research and development, as well as nutrition and wellness education with an emphasis on whole-body nutrition.
 Amber was drawn into the vibrant city of New Orleans to be a part of GCCM’s team and share her passion for culinary medicine with the local community and patients.
 As the Assistant Program Director, she oversees research projects with our partner sites, manages volunteers & interns, conducts recipe development, and leads the kid’s community nutrition and culinary programming.

 Chef Matt Jones

 Matt Jones received his B.S. in Culinary Nutrition from Johnson & Wales University in 2018 where he discovered his love for culinary arts.
 He was offered a position shortly after completing his senior internship at GCCM and moved to New Orleans.
 His background working in the restaurant industry has given him an appreciation for the operational nuances of teaching kitchens.
 His passion for the role of nutrition in lifestyle medicine and community engagement with adults and kids have found a harmonious balance in the ethos of GCCM.
 As the Kitchen Manager, he oversees the daily operations of GCCM’s kitchen, interns, procurement, cost analysis, and assists in the center’s culinary medicine programming.
-He dreams of opening a sno-ball stand someday with his wife-to-be.

 Chef Katie Pedroza